A Stochastic Gradient Method with an Exponential Convergence Rate for Finite Training Sets: Introduction

 where at each iteration a random training example $i_k$ is selected and we set

 That is, like the FG method, the step incorporates a gradient with respect to each training example.
 But, like the SG method, each iteration only computes the gradient with respect to a single training example and the cost of the iterations is independent of $n$.
-Despite the low cost of the SAG iterations, we show in this paper that \emph{the SAG iterations have a linear convergence rate}, like the FG method.
-That is, by having access to $i_k$ and by keeping a \emph{memory} of the most recent gradient value computed for each training example $i$, this iteration achieves a faster convergence rate than is possible for standard stochastic gradient methods.
+Despite the low cost of the SAG iterations, in this paper we show that \emph{the SAG iterations have a linear convergence rate}, like the FG method.
+That is, by having access to $i_k$ and by keeping a \emph{memory} of the most recent gradient value computed for each training example $i$, this iteration achieves a faster convergence rate than is possible for standard SG methods.
+Further, in terms of effective passes through the data, we also show that for certain problems the convergence rate of SAG is faster than is possible for standard FG methods.

-In a machine learning context where $g(x)$ is a \emph{training objective} associated with a predictor parameterized by $x$, we are often ultimately interested in the \emph{testing objective}, i.e., the expected loss on unseen data points.
-Note that a linear convergence rate for the training objective does not translate into a similar rate for the testing objective, and an appealing propertly of SG methods is that they achieve the optimal $O(1/k)$ rate for the \emph{testing objective} as long as every datapoint is seen \emph{only once}.
+In a machine learning context where $g(x)$ is a \emph{training cost} associated with a predictor parameterized by $x$, we are often ultimately interested in the \emph{testing cost}, the expected loss on unseen data points.
+Note that a linear convergence rate for the training cost does not translate into a similar rate for the testing cost, and an appealing propertly of SG methods is that they achieve the optimal $O(1/k)$ rate for the \emph{testing cost} as long as every datapoint is seen \emph{only once}.
 However, as is common in machine learning, we assume that we are only given a finite training data set and thus that datapoints are revisited multiple times.
-In this context, the analysis of SG methods only applies to the training objective and, although our analysis also focuses on the training objective, in our experiments the SAG method typically reached the optimal testing objective faster than both FG and SG methods.
+In this context, the analysis of SG methods only applies to the training cost and, although our analysis also focuses on the training cost, in our experiments the SAG method typically reached the optimal testing cost faster than both FG and SG methods.